Exploitacious/Windows_Toolz/NinjaRMM/ScriptingTemplatePrompt/Readme.md

 ### Step 1: Start a New AI Chat Session

-For the best results, **always start a new, fresh chat session** or create a "GPT / "Gemini GEM" with your chosen AI platform.
+For the best results, **always start a new, fresh chat session** or create a **"Custom GPT / "Gemini GEM"** with your chosen AI platform.
 This ensures the AI has a clean slate and isn't influenced by previous conversations.

 ### Step 2: Load the "NinjaScript Architect" Persona

-Open the `AIPrompt.md` file.
-Select and copy the **entire contents** of the file.
+Open the `AIPrompt.md` file in RAW format (https://raw.githubusercontent.com/Exploitacious/Windows_Toolz/refs/heads/main/NinjaRMM/ScriptingTemplatePrompt/AIPrompt.md) Select and copy the **entire contents** of the file.
 Paste this entire block of text as your **very first message** into the new chat window and send it.

 The AI will now have its instructions and is ready to act as your Ninja RMM scripting expert.